Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Evaluation

-Furthermore, as detailed in \secref{sec:prelim}, holding a belief is highly likely to result in subsequent sharing behavior.
-We demonstrated that our trained model possesses a strong ability for sharing behavior prediction.
-When tested on the held-out test dataset, our model achieves a test accuracy of 78.11\% and an F1 score of 77.93.
-These results indirectly demonstrate the reliable performance of our model for susceptibility modeling.
+Additionally, as described in \secref{sec:method}, a high susceptibility level to misinformation is highly likely to lead to subsequent sharing behavior on social media.
+Here, we reinforce this assumption by showcasing that our learned susceptibility model exhibits a strong capability to predict subsequent sharing behavior.
+When tested on the held-out test set, our model achieves a test accuracy of 78.11\% and an F1 score of 77.93.
+These results indirectly demonstrate the validity of our computational modeling for latent susceptibility within the human thought process.